MrR0807/Notes/understanding-parquet-file.md

 Similar thing when calculating salary average when data is distributed through several disks.
 It will only need to access one, instead of traversing all of them.

+#### Columnar vs Row layout simple conclusion

+To decide whether to use a columnor a row-oriented store, you need to understand your access patterns.
+If the read data is consumed in records (i.e., most or all of the columns are requested) and the workload consists mostly of point queries and range scans, the row-oriented approach is likely to yield better results.
+If scans span many rows, or compute aggregate over a subset of columns, it is worth considering a column-oriented approach.

+#### Columnar vs Row layout complexities